 An Impressive Performance by the Americans

-Not only did the Americans achieve their objective of the battle (holding their ground at Butt's Hill so that they could lead an orderly retreat off of Aquidneck Island) but they also inflicted a comparable number of casualties on the British enemy.
+Not only did the Americans achieve their objective of the battle of holding their ground at Butt's Hill so that they could lead an orderly retreat off of Aquidneck Island but they also inflicted a comparable number of casualties on the British enemy.